Dragoljub Prcać: Early life and career

 Dragoljub Prcać was born on 18 July 1937 in the village of Omarska near Prijedor in Bosnia and Herzegovina.
-He is an ethnic Serb.
+He was an ethnic Serb.
 From 1960 to 1968, he was a policeman in Pula, Zagreb and on Brioni Island in the Adriatic Sea, working for the Yugoslav Public Security Service.
 From 1 January 1969 to his retirement on 31 December 1984 he was a crime scene technician in Poreč in Istria and in Prijedor.
 Following his retirement, Prcać lived on his pension and was a farmer, assisted by his wife and three children.
 On 29 May 1992, he was mobilised to work in the Omarska police station as a crime scene technician.
 He was demobilised on 31 December 1995.

 Omarska concentration camp

 In September 1991, as Yugoslavia continued to break up, several Bosnian Serb autonomous regions were proclaimed in Bosnia and Herzegovina, which then each established what was known as a crisis staff.
 Each crisis staff consisted of the leaders of the Bosnian Serb-dominated Serb Democratic Party (SDS), the local Yugoslav People's Army (JNA) commander, and Bosnian Serb police officials.
 Initially the Serb Autonomous Region of Krajina (ARK) did not include the Prijedor municipality – which incorporated the town itself and some outlying villages.
 Within the municipality the local government was run by the Bosnian Muslim-dominated Party of Democratic Action (SDA), which had a small majority.
 On 30 April 1992, the SDS, assisted by police and military forces, took over the town of Prijedor, and JNA soldiers occupied all the prominent institutions in the town.
 A local crisis staff was created, reporting to the ARK crisis staff in the city of Banja Luka 50 km to the east.
 Immediately after the Bosnian Serb takeover of the municipality, non-Serbs were targeted for abusive treatment.
 After the JNA became the Bosnian Serb Army (VRS) on 20 May, majority non-Serb villages in the Prijedor area were attacked by the VRS, and the population rounded up, although some fled.
 This occurred in Prijedor town itself on 30 May.
 Older men, and women and children were separated from men aged between 15 and 65, who were transported to the police station in Prijedor then bussed to either the Omarska or Keraterm concentration camps.
 The elderly men, women and children were generally taken to the Trnopolje concentration camp.
 All three camps were in the wider Prijedor municipality.
 Later in the summer, non-Serb community leaders who had not been rounded up initially were arrested, taken to the police station and beaten then sent to one of the camps.